guido-s/netmeta/README.md

   - ranking of treatments based on frequentist analogue of SUCRA (Rücker & Schwarzer, 2015);

-  - partial order of treatment rankings ('poset') and Hasse diagram for 'poset';
+  - partial order of treatment rankings ('poset') and Hasse diagram for 'poset' (Carlsen & Bruggemann, 2014);

-  - split direct and indirect evidence;
+  - split direct and indirect evidence to check consistency (Dias et al., 2010);

   - automated drawing of network graphs (Rücker & Schwarzer, 2016).